top of page

 "Black cooperatives are actually not a new strategy, it was in cooperation that formerly enslaved people built community, and so it is no surprise that many Black communities continue to create cooperative enterprises as a means to own the development that is taking place in their neighborhoods. "

-Tamah Yisrael, Founder and Steering Committee Member
+Tamah Yisrael, Co- Founder and Steering Committee Member

 coops and community